edge-servers/immunity-docs/tutorials/demo.rst

 .. _demo_firmware:

-Firmware instructions (flashing OpenWISP Firmware)
+Firmware instructions (flashing Immunity Firmware)
 --------------------------------------------------

-We offer an OpenWrt-based firmware that includes all the packages typically used in OpenWISP installations.
+We offer an OpenWrt-based firmware that includes all the packages typically used in Immunity installations.

-This firmware can help you quickly get started and test the core features of OpenWISP Cloud.
+This firmware can help you quickly get started and test the core features of Immunity Cloud.

 If you prefer to use your existing firmware, please refer to the :ref:`the alternative firmware instructions